Fenix Nickel Project: Forbidden stories investigation

+In May 2019, A Guatemalan court found that the Ministry of Energy and Mines (MEM) had failed to ensure the local Maya-Q’eqchi peoples' free, prior and informed consent for the project, and that the mine had been operating since 2005 without local consent, which is required by international labor law.
+This resulted in the court ordering the suspension of operations at the mine.

-In 2019, a media investigation involving several outlets and coordinated by the French consortium Forbidden Stories found evidence of a smear campaign and suspicious economic payments that may have undermined the consultation process that followed the 2019 court ruling.
-It also found that local Mayan residents blamed the mine for failed crops and water pollution.
-Residents also said that although they had been promised schools and other development, they had not seen these benefits.
-Communities on land claimed by the mine expressed fears that they would be displaced, and reported catching deformed fish in Lake Izabal.
+Following this ruling, a media investigation involving several outlets, coordinated by the French consortium Forbidden Stories, found evidence of a smear campaign and suspicious economic payments that may have undermined the consultation process following the 2019 court ruling.

-The investigation examined millions of leaked internal documents belonging to mining company Solway's Guatemalan subsidiary, and found that several pollution events were not reported, some of which could have led to criminal prosecution.
-They also found documentation of a massive discharge that occurred at the same time as the Lake Izabal pollution incident.
-Discharge from the mine at this time was reported by both the mining company and the government, and explicitly linked to the mine in the leaked documents.
-The investigation also found evidence of "troubling methods to exert influence over local politics and repress dissent.", including tens of thousands of dollars budgeted for bribery of community leaders.
+Throughout this investigation, teams examined millions of leaked internal documents belonging to mining company Solway's Guatemalan subsidiary and found that several pollution events were not reported, some of which would have led to criminal prosecution.
+Researchers found that there was a negative relationship between the mine and troubles related to failed crops and water pollution, as many individuals reported catching polluted fish in Lake Izabal, alluding to significant environmental degradation.
+The investigation also found evidence of "troubling methods to exert influence over local politics and repress dissent," including tens of thousands of dollars budgeted for bribery of community leaders.
 Local leaders report attempts at bribery and threats of violence for noncooperation with attempts to access nickel deposits under their towns.

-The company denied wrongdoing, and questioned the authenticity of the documents.
-The government said that laboratory testing attributed the pollution event to micro-alga, but has not made these studies public.
+The company and the government both denied wrongdoing and questioned the authenticity of the documents, instead attributing the cause of pollution to laboratory testing, but have not provided any evidence to support these claims, ultimately indicating that their action at the Fenix Nickel Mine is responsible for environmental degradation in the community of El Estor.

+Despite this, this ruling barring mining activity was later overturned by the MEM, resulting in a confusing decision that has set the conditions for further harm within the community of El Estor.

 2021 protests

 In October 2021, protesters objecting to the allegedly rigged consultation blockaded the mine and the processing plant.
 After three weeks of blockades, on October 24, a confrontation where four police officers were wounded resulted in the government making an emergency declaration that restricted personal freedoms, imposed curfews, and deployed 1000 soldiers to El Estor (a community of 10,000).
 The soldiers arrested more than 60 protesters and raided over 40 homes.

-Some local residents stated that they supported the emergency declaration and that the mine had brought development to the area.